xsuite/xsuite/docs/line.rst

 Save and reload lines
 =====================

-An Xtrack Line object can be transformed into a dictionary and saved in a json file, as illustrated in the following example.
-Note that ``xobjects.JEncoder`` needs to be provided to ``json.dump`` in order to serialize Numpy arrays, which are not natively supported by json.
+An Xtrack Line object can be transformed into a dictionary or saved to a json file, as illustrated in the following example:

 .. literalinclude:: generated_code_snippets/tojson.py
    :language: python